tjwoodall/individuals-capital-gains-income-api/README.md

 ## Viewing OAS

-To view documentation locally ensure the Individuals Savings Income API is running, and run api-documentation-frontend:
+To view documentation locally ensure the Individuals Capital Gains Income API is running, and run api-documentation-frontend:

 ```
 ./run_local_with_dependencies.sh